Manufacturers, your buyers’ number one preferred channel is e-commerce.

 Businesses in the manufacturing industry often have high traffic for spare parts.
 An ERP-integrated e-commerce platform lets you match these spare parts with the more complex products customers have purchased.
 This makes cross-selling and upselling easy and efficient.
 As a result, customers don’t have to spend any effort on searching for connecting parts.
 This application of e-commerce for manufacturing helps improve both service and efficiency.

-Another advantage of e-commerce for manufacturing is the ability to configure products.
+Another advantage of e-commerce for manufacturing is the ability to visualize and configure products online.
 Your customers can configure and match products that differ in shape, size and color in your e-commerce platform.
+Groundbreaking features such as 3D product configurator allow buyers to manipulate products and see them placed within their future environment.
 This means your customers can customize products to their own requirements, without the help of your sales or support department.
 This saves both your customers and your company time and effort.

 E-commerce challenges impacting your customer relationships?